Los Angeles wooden arbor, pergola, patio cover, fence, deck, driveway gate, entry gate, garden gate, tree house and play house designer and builder.

 Cabot Stains & Exterior Finishes

-Several of my clients have been very pleased with Cabot stains which are available at better paint stores (such as Spectra Paints in Pasadena).
+Several of my clients have been very pleased with Cabot Deck Stains which are available at better paint stores (such as Spectra Paints in Pasadena).
 These stains come in a wide variety of colors in both semi transparent and solid coverage.

 When To Apply Stain